aprestoes/loopcontrol/README.md

 ## What It Does

-**LoopControl** is a browser extension for Chrome and Firefox that lets you loop custom sections of HTML5 videos - not just from the beginning to end.
-A visual controller overlays all videos, letting you set a start and end point for the loop.
+**LoopControl** is a browser extension for Chrome and Firefox that lets you loop custom sections of videos - not just from the beginning to end.
+A controller overlays all videos, letting you set a start and end point for the loop.

 ## Why Use It?